Clive Weeden: Professional career

-Macedonia and Tunisia (2011–2012)
+Macedonia and Tunisia

-In September 2011, Weeden signed a contract to play professionally in Macedonia.
-He joined ABA Strumica, making his debut for the team on October 15, 2011.
+In September 2011, Weeden signed a contract to play professionally in the Macedonian League for ABA Strumica.
+He made his debut for Strumica on October 15, 2011.
 On December 3, 2011, he scored a season-high 19 points against Kožuv.
 In his final game for Strumica on December 21, 2011, he recorded a season-high 15 rebounds against Vardar.
-In 14 games for Strumica, he averaged 9.8 points and 5.7 rebounds in 27.5 minutes per game.
+In 14 games, he averaged 9.8 points and 5.7 rebounds in 27.5 minutes per game.

-Between January and May 2012, Weeden played in Tunisia for Étoile Sportive du Sahel.
-He helped the team win the Tunisian Basketball Championship.
+In January 2012, Weeden joined Étoile Sportive du Sahel of the Tunisian League.
+The team won the 2011–12 league championship.

 Weeden said of his first professional season, "My team in Macedonia was in a struggling situation and things fell apart but my team in Tunisia was one of the best in Africa."